A Generalization of Array Codes with Local Properties and Efficient Encoding/Decoding: Conclusion

 \section{Conclusion}

 In this paper, we propose a coding method of array codes that has local repair property.
 We present the constructions of GEBR codes and GEIP codes based on the proposed coding method that can support much more parameters, compared with EBR codes and EIP codes, respectively.
 We propose an efficient LU decoding method for GEBR codes and GEIP codes based on the LU factorization of Vandermonde matrix.
 When $\tau$ is large, we show that GEBR codes have both larger minimum symbol distance and larger recovery ability of erased lines for some parameters, compared with EBR codes.
+The $(n,k)$ recoverable condition of GEBR codes for general $g(x)$ is one of our future work.
+How to propose a coding framework to unify GEBR codes, LRCs, and product codes is another future work.
+It is also interesting to explore some good properties by replacing each column of the proposed codes with regenerating codes.